rcsoccersim/manual/source/soccerserver.rst

 Heterogeneous players can be replaced by coaches other than the keeper.
 The normal player can be used by any number of players, but the use of heterogeneous players is limited, and only three players can be used for each type.
 Heterogeneous players has the following parameter differences.
-PlayerSpeedMax: maximum speed
-StaminaIncMax:	Amount of stamina recovered in one step
-PlayerDecay:	  Player speed decay rate
-InertiaMoment:	Player inertia force when moving
-DashPowerRate:	Dash acceleration rate
-PlayerSize:	    Player size
-KickableMargin:	Kickable area radius
-KickRand:       The amount of noise added to the kick
-ExtraStamina:   Extra stamina available when stamina is exhausted
-EffortMax:      Maximum value of the player's effort amount
-EffortMin:      The minimum amount of effort for the player

 +----------------------+----------------------------------------------------+